Overview and Discussion

 In-Plane Eccentric Shear Load

 The figure below shows a pattern with an eccentric shear load that is applied in the plane of the pattern.
 The load is eccentric because it does not act through the centroid of the pattern.
-Therefore it induces a torsional moment about the Z-axis (perpendicular to the plane of the pattern) that will tend to rotate the pattern about its centroid.
-In this case the bolts are loaded in shear only (no axial loads), and the shear loads are due to a comination of the direct shear force and the induced moment.
-Loading of this type is analagous to a shaft under a combined shear and torsion load.
+Therefore, it induces a torsional moment about the Z-axis (perpendicular to the plane of the pattern) that will tend to rotate the pattern about its centroid.
+In this case the bolts are loaded in shear only (no axial loads), and the shear loads are due to a combination of the direct shear force and the induced moment.
+Loading of this type is analogous to a shaft under a combined shear and torsion load.

 Out-of-Plane Eccentric Shear Load

 The figure below shows a pattern with an eccentric shear load that is applied out of the plane of the pattern.
 While this applied load passes over the centroid in the X-Y plane, its line of action is offset from the centroid in the Z-direction.
-Therefore the applied shear load induces a bending moment about the X-axis which results in axial loading on the bolts.
+Therefore, the applied shear load induces a bending moment about the X-axis which results in axial loading on the bolts.